jokla/aruco_gridboard/README.md

 # aruco_gridboard
 This node detect the ARUCO board that is on the target.
-It then publish the corresponding pose in the /vision/pose topic.
+It then publishes the corresponding pose in the /vision/pose topic.